 Myotonic dystrophies are multisystem disorders that affect smooth and skeletal muscle and are one of the most common forms of muscular dystrophy.
-Myotonic dystrophy type 1 (DMI) can present with myotonia, cardiac abnormalities, muscle weakness, hypotonia, early-onset iridescent cataracts, hyperinsulinism, or early balding in males.\(^1\) Additionally, DMI can also affect the central nervous and endocrine systems.
-Histological findings include atrophic fibers, with or without pyknotic myonuclei, and marked proliferation of fibers with central nuclei.\(^1\) The age of onset and severity of symptoms is variable for DMI leading to three clinical subtypes: mild, classic, and congenital.
-Mild DMI is late onset (20-70 years) and presents with mild myotonia and cataracts.\(^1\) Classic DMI has an age of onset from 10-30 years and is characterized by myotonia, prominent facial weakness, muscle weakness and wasting, cataracts, and, often, cardiac conduction abnormalities.\(^1\) Congenital DMI can present before birth with polyhydramnios and reduced fetal movement or postnatally with severe muscle weakness, hypotonia, feeding difficulties, respiratory insufficiency, and intellectual disability.\(^1\) The myotonic dystrophies have a prevalence of 1 in 8000, with a higher prevalence of DMI in Icelandic and French Canadian populations.\(^2\)
+Myotonic dystrophy type 1 (DM1) can present with myotonia, cardiac abnormalities, muscle weakness, hypotonia, early-onset iridescent cataracts, hyperinsulinism, or early balding in males.
+Additionally, DM1 can also affect the central nervous and endocrine systems.
+Histological findings include atrophic fibers, with or without pyknotic myonuclei, and marked proliferation of fibers with central nuclei.1The age of onset and severity of symptoms is variable for DM1 leading to three clinical subtypes: mild, classic, and congenital.
+Congenital DM1 has the earliest onset and is the most severe form of the disease.
+It can present before birth with polyhydramnios and reduced fetal movement.
+Infants with congenital DM1 typically have severe muscle weakness, hypotonia, feeding difficulties, respiratory insufficiency, and intellectual disability.1Infants may also have an inverted V-shaped upper lip, which is characteristic of facial weakness.
+Respiratory insufficiency may result in early mortality.
+Individuals with congenital DM1 that survive into childhood gain improved motor function, however, progressive myopathy, myotonia, cataracts, and cardiac problems may develop with age.1The myotonic dystrophies have a prevalence of 1 in 8000, with a higher prevalence of DM1 in Icelandic and French Canadian populations.